barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-Hi 👋, I'm Benji - A Cloud Security Engineer who is interested in cloud native technologies, DevOps culture and Security that isn't based on Excel.
+Hi 👋, I'm Benji - A Cyber Defense Expert ans DevSecOps who is interested in cloud native technologies, DevOps culture and Security that isn't based on Excel.
 Automation is king.

 #### 💬 How to Reach Me?